Ashcroft Slough Society

 (3.5km north east of Ashcroft BC)

 This Image is from Google Earth.
-Please note that Barnes Creek is labeled in the wrong location by google.
-The correct location is to the far right where Thompson River is Labelled.
+Please note that Barnes Creek is labelled in the wrong location by google.
+The correct location is to the far right where Thompson River is labelled.

 "Ashcroft Slough #1" by Marina Papais